nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 endif()
 ```

-If a component is defined in several cmake files, please use the same if-endif guard in all the file data.
+If a component definition is split into several CMake files, please use the same if-endif guard in all files data.

-In Kconfig, symbol for a component shall start with "MCUX_COMPONENT_" to be identical with CMake component name.
+In Kconfig, symbol for a component shall also start with "MCUX_COMPONENT_" to be identical with CMake component name.

 Component configuration and dependency shall be recorded following the below pattern:

 ```Kcon
 config MCUX_HAS_COMPONENT_driver.uart